Pablo Montoya: Career

 In January 1847 Montoya participated in the insurrection against United States rule in New Mexico, begun by those who did not accept the Mexican governor's surrender.
 Historian David Lavender said that Montoya "style[d] himself as the Santa Anna of the North."

 Montoya was captured during the 1847 revolt.
-After the U.S. had re-established control, a U.S. military court charged him with and convicted him of treason.
+After the U.S. had re-established control, a military court charged him with and convicted him of treason.
 The judges sentenced him and 14 other men to death for their roles in the revolt.
 Montoya and the others were hanged in the Taos Plaza on February 7, 1847.

 Personal life

 He married Maria Teresa Esquivel and they had established a family in present-day Taos, New Mexico.
 He was likely a landowner and rancher.